OlekSt/Fabike/Testing.md

 User story: Once the payment is processed, I want to get a confirmation email about the payment, and the order, with all the order details.
 And be able to login into my account and see the order there.

     Testing:
-    - I get to order susccess summary page
+    - I get to order success summary page
     - i check my email
     - I click Profile Icon and choose Profile
     - I update my info
-    - i check purchase histroy and open a past order
+    - i check purchase history and open a past order

     Results:
     - Once checkout process is successful I get a message about an order